awsdocs/amazon-personalize-developer-guide/doc_source/how-it-works-dataset-schema.md

 + If you add your own metadata field of type `string`, it must include the `"categorical"` attribute\.
 Otherwise, you can’t use it to train a model\.
 + A schema, and its related dataset, can contain up to five metadata fields\.

 The following example shows an Interactions schema\.
-The `EVENT_TYPE` and `EVENT_VALUE` fields are optional, and are reserved keywords recognized by Amazon Personalize\.
+The `EVENT_TYPE` and `EVENT_VALUE` fields are optional, and are reserved keywords recognized by Amazon Personalize\. `LOCATION` and `DEVICE` are optional contextual metadata fields\.

 ```
 {